Proteins Are Made Where In The Cell

 Understanding Protein Misfolding and Disease:

 Many diseases, such as Alzheimer's disease, Parkinson's disease, and cystic fibrosis, are caused by protein misfolding.
-Protein misfolding occurs when proteins do not fold correctly into their native three-dimensional structure, leading to the formation of aggregates that can damage cells.
+That said, protein misfolding occurs when proteins do not fold correctly into their native three-dimensional structure, leading to the formation of aggregates that can damage cells.
 Understanding the mechanisms of protein folding and the factors that contribute to protein misfolding is crucial for developing treatments for these diseases.
 The ER plays a critical role in protein folding and quality control, and disruptions in ER function can lead to protein misfolding.
 By understanding how the ER regulates protein folding, researchers can develop strategies to prevent protein misfolding and promote protein degradation.

 Visualizing Protein Synthesis with Advanced Imaging Techniques: